 If you still use email as the main way of communication, the service does not matter: even if you use GMail, you can write to your friend who use Russian Mail.Ru or Chinese QQ.
 But if your mom uses WhatsApp, you have to use WhatsApp too.
 And for me this is a problem…

 This is Dcrypt, the first visual concept of our universal text encryption tool.
-It’s based on Ddict and it mean that we probably need to use the code from Ddict.
+It’s based on Ddict and that mean that we probably need to use the code from Ddict.
 And this is the first our problem: we need to contact the developer to be sure he agrees that we use his code.
 The second our problem: I’m not developer and I’ll likely need help.
-Honestly, I hoped that Ddo (Ddict developer) would be interested in this idea (I’m sure it will be really useful for many people around the world) and adapt his extension for encryption/decryption.
+Honestly, I hoped that Ddo (Ddict developer) would be interested in this idea (I’m sure it would be really useful for many people around the world) and adapt his extension for encryption/decryption.
 That’s why I started with visual concepts.

 Let’s try to enter from the other side: just try to find similar extensions.
 This is not so simple, because the developers try to use original name for their tools.
 But I still found some extensions with the similar features: Cryptable and Cryptr.
-As I know these extension work with text field only and you need to enter or copy/paste text manually, but we need the extension to work with shortcuts.
+As I know, these extension work with text field only and you need to enter or copy/paste text manually, but we need the extension to work with shortcuts.
 Maybe the developers can update their extensions and add some features from Ddict (for example, ability to encrypt/decrypt the text by Shift)?
-Maybe, but I still can not contact them: they don’t use twitter or facebook, I know only the university.
+Maybe… But I still can not contact them: they don’t use Twitter or Facebook, I know only the university.

 But we forgot the most important issue: a trust.
 I have two extensions I can use to encrypt my messages, but can I trust these extensions?
-If we want to create a tool that you can trust, we should use services that you trust already.
+If we want to create a tool that you can trust, we should use services you trust already.
 Can we use third-party online encryption service or we need to write own encryption algorithm?
 What services do you know, what services are open and what services could we trust?

 I’m meticulous and very annoying.
 Sometimes I write about security tools and I just ask some developers I can trust to check Dcrypt if it will be done.
 Some of them have already agreed.
 It’s too early to talk about it, but third-party auditing is very good for our reputation.

 I’ve never done this before.
 Usually I start from the other side: I find a promising extension, contacting its developer and trying to help make it better.
-Thanks to this strategy, scripts SaveTube, ViewTube and LinkTube has become extensions and the former Turkish Dictionary has become an international Dictionary.
+Thanks to this strategy, SaveTube, ViewTube and LinkTube has become extensions and the former Turkish Dictionary has become an international Dictionary.
 It worked because design and translation is much easier than developing.
 But I hope someone will be interested in this idea and someday we will be able to implement it.

 And if we talk about Ddict, this is a really cool extension (maybe this is the best tool for online translation ever), but it has a very simple pop-up panel.
 What if we add some new features?
 Will you need a toolbar panel if you can translate the text using a pop-up panel on the page?
 It’s just a concept…